EvSecDev/SCMP/README.md

 UniversalConfs is a directory in the root of your repository that will contain a filesystem-like directory structure underneath it.
 Configuration files in this directory will be applicable for deployment to all hosts.
 If a particular host should need a slightly different version of the UniversalConf config, then a file with an identical path and name should be put under the host directory to stop that host from using the universal config.
-If a particular host should not ever use the UniversalConf configs, then the config option `ignoreUniversalConfs` should be set to true under that particular host in the main config.
+If a particular host should never use the UniversalConf configs, then the config option `ignoreUniversalConfs` should be set to true under that particular host in the main config.

 UniversalGroups is a set of directories that will only apply to a subset of hosts.
 The functionality is identical to the UniversalConfs directory, but will only apply to hosts that are apart of the group.